Duckless137/pinhole_camera/README.md

 The calculators will find exposure time and distance based on these inputs, and show you the math for figuring it out.

-These calculators are compiled and build for Unix operating systems using the ELF (Executable Linkable File) format.
+These calculators are compiled and build for Unix operating systems using the ELF format.
 You can download these beniaries from the `release` section on the github page.
-If you wish to build them on Windows operating systems, you will need to clone th source code with ```git clone https://github.com/Duckless137/pinhole_camera.git``` and recompile it using Mingw32-make.
+If you wish to use them on a Windows operating system, you will need to clone the source code with ```git clone https://github.com/Duckless137/pinhole_camera.git``` and recompile it using Mingw32-make.
 ## How to use
 1. After adding the binaries to your current working directory or `path`, you will need to open a new shell in any directory of your choosing.
 2. In your current working directory, create a new file called `pinhole.conf`.
 You may choose a different name, but you will need to pass in the path to the config file to the calculator CLI.